JerwinPRO/MaterialJS/README.md

 <a name="materialicon"></a>
 #### MaterialIcon

-MaterialIcon is a library of Google and CosmicMind icons that are available for use within your iOS applications.
+MaterialIcon is a library of Google and CosmicMind icons that are available for use within your web applications.

 ![MaterialMaterialIcon](http://www.cosmicmind.io/MK/MaterialMaterialIcon.png)